-Roche is on a medicinal roll.
-The company operates two segments, pharmaceuticals and diagnostics, and sells its products in some 190 countries.
+Roche operates two segments -- pharmaceuticals and diagnostics -- and sells its products in some 190 countries.
 Roche's prescription drugs include cancer therapies MabThera/Rituxan and Avastin, Perjeta and Kadcyla for HER2-positive breast cancer, hepatitis drug Pegasys, idiopathic pulmonary fibrosis drug Esbriet, macular degeneration therapy Lucentis, and Tamiflu, which is used to prevent and treat influenza (including pandemic strains).
 The company markets many of its bestsellers through subsidiary Genentech and affiliate Chugai Pharmaceutical.
 Roche's diagnostics arm offers clinical lab supplies, genetic tests, diabetes monitoring supplies, and point-of-care diagnostics for health care providers.

 Roche's pharmaceuticals division accounts for more than three-fourths of annual revenues, with oncology drugs making the largest sales contribution (77% of revenues in 2014).
 The smaller, yet faster-growing diagnostics segment is a leading maker of in vitro clinical diagnostic tests through its professional diagnostics segment; it is also an established provider of diabetes tests and glucose monitors.